MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/performance-troubleshooting-plan.md

 There are bandwidth calculators for Office 365 available from this [Network planning and performance tuning for Office 365](network-planning-and-performance.md) page.

 Need to measure the speed of your connection, or your ISP connection's bandwidth?
-Try this site (or sites like it): [Speedtest Official Site](https://www.speedtest.net/), and [Pingtest](https://www.pingtest.net/).
+Try this site (or sites like it): [Speedtest Official Site](https://www.speedtest.net/), or query your favorite search engine for the phrase **speed test**.

 #### Tools